PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/seal_recognition.en.md

         ...
 ```

-Then, refer to the command-line or Python script methods in [2.2 Local Experience](#2-quick-start) to load the modified production line configuration file.
+Then, refer to the command-line or Python script methods in [2.2 Local Experience](#2-quick-start) to load the modified pipeline configuration file.

 ## 5. Multi-Hardware Support

 PaddleX supports a variety of mainstream hardware devices, including NVIDIA GPU, Kunlunxin XPU, Ascend NPU, and Cambricon MLU. <b>Simply modify the `--device` parameter</b> to seamlessly switch between different hardware devices.

-For example, if you use Ascend NPU for inference on the seal text recognition production line, the Python command would be:
+For example, if you use Ascend NPU for inference on the seal text recognition pipeline, the Python command would be:

 ```bash
 paddlex --pipeline seal_recognition \